 Others prefer dressing in vintage clothing as more of a fashion statement.
-When I set up to sell at City Wide Garage Sale in Austin, I often see young people who look as if they stepped right out of a time machine.
+Shoppers frequenting antique shows, like City Wide Garage Sale in Austin, TX, often look as if they stepped right out of a time machine.
 Whether it's a '30s, '40s or '50s look they're trying to achieve, they don the appropriate shoes to match their apparel of choice.

 What Collectors are Willing to Pay for Vintage Footwear

 One of the most important factors in shoe collecting is style.
 Stylish footwear clearly representative of a particular era appeals to both collectors and those buying shoes to complete a look.
 Designer brands also add value to vintage shoes in many cases.

 For example, a pair of peep-toe platform shoes from the 1940s, complete with ankle straps, might sell for $250 or more.
 A pair of Chanel flats from the 1960s or 1970s will usually bring at least $200 to the bargaining table.
 Even Nike sneakers from years past can be worth a pretty penny today.

 But most of all, vintage shoe buyers want their footwear to have some life left in them.
 They need to be in good to excellent condition to bring such high prices.
 Of course, the nature of shoes being worn until they are pretty much worn out makes them harder to find in pristine condition when compared to other vintage accessories.

 By and large, however, those who plan to wear their vintage footwear look for reasonably priced shoes.
 That's part of the appeal.
 Putting together a stylish vintage outfit can often be much less expensive than purchasing a comparable new one.
 And if frugal shoppers hit the right thrift stores and estate sales, they can usually achieve that goal with fun persistence that ultimately pays off.